- Medical Professionalism

 The effort has garnered the participation of over 80 medical specialty societies who have published more than 600 recommendations of overused tests and treatments that clinicians and patients should discuss.
 The campaign and society recommendations have been included in nearly 300 journal articles and more than 10,000 media articles since the program launched in 2012.
-The campaign was originally conceived and piloted by the National Physicians Alliance through an ABIM Foundation-funded Putting the Charter into Practice grant in 2009.

 Unnecessary Tests and Procedures in the Health Care System — What Physicians Say about the Problem, the Causes and the Solutions